A Combinatorial Approach to Positional Number Systems: Radix Tilings of the Real Line

-\begin{example} For the golden ratio based radix system (Examples~\ref{ex:2},\;\ref{ex:22}, and \ref{ex:222}), there are tiles of two lengths in the ratio $1\, : \, \frac{1+\sqrt{5}}{2}$.
-The tiling $\cal T$ is a well known non-periodic tiling of the line.
-If the tiles are denoted $1$ and $B$ (for their lengths), then the sequence of tiles in the tiling of $\R^+$, from left to right, is
+\begin{example}[{\it Golden Ratio Radix System}] For the golden ratio based radix system (Examples~\ref{ex:2},\;\ref{ex:22}, and \ref{ex:222}), there are tiles of two lengths in the ratio $1\, : \, \frac{1+\sqrt{5}}{2}$.
+There are tiles of length $1/\tau$ whose ``fractional part" (the part to the right of the decimal point) ranges from $_{\bb}000\cdots$ to $_{\bb}010101\dots$ and tiles of length $1$ whose ``fractional part" ranges from $_{\bb}000\cdots$ to $_{\bb}101010\dots$, The tiling $\cal T$ is a well known non-periodic tiling of the line.
+If the tiles are denoted $1$ and $B$ (for their relative lengths), then the sequence of tiles in the tiling of $\R^+$, from left to right, is